btoschek/hsc-template/README.md

 # Document Template HS Coburg

-This repository provides a student-maintained and improved version of the of the so far FEIF document template.
+This repository provides a student-maintained and improved version of the so far available FEIF document template.
 The template got reworked from the ground up, improving the author's experience and providing a cleaner interface to begin with.